-In 2019 – French Quarter Festival celebrates its 36th Anniversary; Christmas New Orleans Style celebrates its 35th anniversary; and Satchmo SummerFest celebrates its 19th anniversary.
+In 2019 – French Quarter Festival celebrated its 36th Anniversary; Christmas New Orleans Style celebrates its 35th anniversary; and Satchmo SummerFest celebrates its 19th anniversary.

 French Quarter Festival was first produced in 1984 as a way to bring residents back to the Quarter; following the World’s Fair and extensive sidewalk repairs in the French Quarter.